 Life skills are knowledge-based strategies we use daily to navigate the "real world."
 While high school may prepare us for the next stage in our lives academically and/or professionally (especially a vocational/technical school or school for the performing arts), most people enter this phase of early adulthood without the experience or concrete knowledge to thrive.

-This series of workshops, ideally addressed in a boot camp format, answers many of these questions and positions participants for success financially, in applying for a good entry-level job, with home skills, and more.
+This series of workshops, addressed in a boot camp format, answers many of these questions and positions participants for success financially, in applying for a good entry-level job, with home skills, and more.

 It's an awesome graduation gift and opportunity for 16-26* year-old participants.